XiPrivateServers/Servers/servers/99_custom/nocturnal_souls.md

 ![Crafting](https://nocturnalsouls.net/images/update_notes/cooking110.jpg)

 - Looking for a break?
-Our [hobbies systems](https://nocturnalsouls.net/overview/custom-content/hobbies-and-crafting/) are ready for you with a built ground-up fishing system, synthesis up to 110 (and eschucheons coming in 2023), synergy, chocobo digging, and mog gardening!
+Our [hobbies systems](https://nocturnalsouls.net/overview/custom-content/hobbies-and-crafting/) are ready for you with a fishing system, synthesis up to 110 (and eschucheons coming in 2023), synergy, chocobo digging, and mog gardening!
 - We enjoy the holidays too.
 There's almost always something going on in Vana'diel with our [seasonal events](https://nocturnalsouls.net/overview/custom-content/events/).

 ### Battle Content